VCityTeam/UD-SV/Doc/Devel/Needs/Need019.md

-## Need 019 : Provide means for storing and accessing semantic information extending the geometric information of a city
+## Need 019 : navigate from selected geometries within the interface to the attached semantic information

 ### User story
 As a GUI user, I want to retrieve the semantic information attached